Gromov-Witten/Pairs correspondence for the quintic 3-fold: Introduction

 \subsection{Acknowledgments}

 Discussions with J. Bryan, S. Katz, D. Maulik, A. Oblomkov, A. Okounkov, R. Thomas, and Y. Toda about Gromov-Witten theory, stable pairs, and descendent invariants played an important role.
-R.P. was partially supported by NSF grant and DMS-1001154.
+We thank the referee for suggesting several improvements.
+R.P. was partially supported by NSF grant DMS-1001154, SNF grant 200021-143274, and ERC grant AdG-320368-MCSK.
 A.P. was supported by a NDSEG graduate fellowship.
-The research reported here was done during visits of A.P. to ETH Z\"urich during the 2011-12 year.
+The research reported here was pursued during several visits of A.P. to ETH Z\"urich.